pixelgrade/nova-blocks/README.md

 **Is Nova Blocks free?**

 Yes!
-Nova Block’s core features are free to use.
+Nova Blocks' core features are free to use.

 ## Installation